-Since Porta Potties are small and light this makes them easy to tip over.
-Inclement weather and rowdy teenagers can easily knock over a porta potty which can make it non-usable until a technician comes to service the unit.
+Since Porta-Potties are small and light this makes them easy to tip over.
+Inclement weather and rowdy teenagers can easily knock over a porta-potty which can make it non-usable until a technician comes to service the unit.
 Servicing a unit that has been knocked over can also be challenging since the waste and chemicals have to be cleaned up manually.
-With that said, you should consider staking down your porta potties for the duration of your special event.
+With that said, you should consider taking down your porta potties for the duration of your special event.

-Yes, in fact porta potties do very well in warm climates.
-Today’s porta potties are designed to optimize airflow within the unit and additional equipment such as solar or battery power fans are available to keep the air moving.
-Bacteria within the holding tank can be more active in a warm climate so additional chemicals are usually added to counteract this the increase in bacterial activity.
+Yes, in fact, porta-potties do very well in warm climates.
+Today’s porta-potties are designed to optimize airflow within the unit and additional equipment such as solar or battery power fans are available to keep the air moving.
+Bacteria within the holding tank can be more active in a warm climate so additional chemicals are usually added to counteract this increase in bacterial activity.

-Standard porta potty measures approximately 4 feet by 4 feet or about 16 square feet.
-Some models are smaller however standard ADA compliant restrooms must have enough room for a wheel chair to enter and turn around.
-An ADA compliant unit can typically measures around 40 square feet.
+Standard porta-potty measures approximately 4 feet by 4 feet or about 16 square feet.
+Some models are smaller however standard ADA compliant restrooms must have enough room for a wheelchair to enter and turn around.
+An ADA-compliant unit can typically measure around 40 square feet.
 Most standard porta potties are between 7.5 feet and 8 feet tall.

 Porta potties are designed to fit a lot of things into a small space.
-This includes an anti-slip floor, a translucent roof, air vents, self closing doors with locks, privacy/occupancy indicators and a contoured seat with lid.
-Some, but not all, porta potties also have a non-splash urinal in addition to the standard toilet seat.
+This includes an anti-slip floor, a translucent roof, air vents, self-closing doors with locks, privacy/occupancy indicators, and a contoured seat with a lid.
+Some, but not all, porta-potties also have a non-splash urinal in addition to the standard toilet seat.